The S.S.

 Lyon hand puppet, representing the silk worker industry of France.
 No

-visit to Lyon would be complete without eating in a Bouchon which I will do as
+visit to Lyon would be complete without eating at a Bouchon.

 Late